-Beacon Capital, LLC was founded in June 2002 by its two principals, Tamara A. Cronin, and the late Robert B. Davies.
+Beacon Capital, LLC, was founded in June 2002 by its two principals, Tamara A. Cronin and the late Robert B. Davies.
 The firm employs no other representatives or agents.
 Biographies are located at the end of this document in the section entitled "Brochure Supplement."

-We perform the service of managing investment assets for individuals, their retirement and education plans, trusts, estates, and not-for-profit entities.
-We are generalists, primarily deploying clients' assets in a combination of three asset classes: equities (stocks and equity mutual/exchange-traded funds), fixed income (bonds, preferred shares, and bond mutual/exchange-traded funds), and cash equivalents.
-This style of management is often referred to as "asset allocation" or "balanced" investment management.
-We do not generally participate in quantitative analysis, commodities speculation, market timing, or other esoteric trading and investing strategies.
-Our strategies are generally long-term, and we have a risk-conscious bias.
+We manage investment assets for individuals, their retirement and education plans, trusts, estates, and not-for-profit entities.
+We are generalists, primarily deploying clients' assets in a combination of three asset classes:

+- Equites: (stocks and equity mutual/exchange-traded funds), - Fixed Income (bonds, preferred shares, and bond mutual/exchange-traded funds), and - Cash Equivalents (U. S. Treasury Bills, money market funds, bank deposit accounts.

+This management style is often referred to as "asset allocation" or "balanced" investment management.
+We do not generally participate in short-selling, commodities speculation, market timing, or other esoteric trading and investing strategies.
+Our strategies are long-term, and we have a risk-conscious bias.
 Beacon Capital, LLC does not participate in any wrap fee programs offered by outside broker-dealers.

 Our practice is characterized and driven by the fact that we are usually the sole guardians of our clients' nest eggs.
 Rarely do we manage a minor portion of a client's investable assets.
-This total reliance motivates us to preserve and protect as much as grow our clients' accounts, and it defines our commitment to their financial well-being.
+We are committed to preserving and protecting our clients' accounts and growing them, which defines our commitment to their financial well-being.